 - Homelessness is a public health issue needing comprehensive and compassionate solutions;

 - Public health issues related to homelessness include: food safety, solid waste, proper human waste disposal, proper hazardous material disposal, safe drinking water, adverse childhood experiences, proper nutrition, infectious diseases prevention, and others;

-- Individuals experiencing homelessness are entitled to food prepared safely in a sanitary environment;
+- Everyone, including individuals experiencing homelessness, is entitled to food prepared and stored safely in a sanitary environment;

 - Individuals experiencing homelessness often have preexisting medical conditions and/or lack the ability to maintain proper health habits including getting adequate sleep and nutrition, and may be more susceptible to a foodborne illness.

 Options for individuals or groups without registering as a Donated Food Distribution Organization: